VETE-KATTEN

 Most cafes open around 9am and close between 4pm and 6pm.
 For bars, opening around noon and closing at midnight or 1am.

-Count between 2,50 and 3 euros for a simple coffee, from 5 euros for pints.
-Happy hours are not common in Sweden, but there are a few bars where they exist.
-If they do, the hours are usually indicated outside the bar, on a small sign, or highlighted on their website or Facebook page.
+Count on between 25 and 30 SEK for a single coffee, and from 50 SEK for a pint, but more commonly around 70 SEK.
+Happy hours are not common practice in Sweden, but there are a few bars where they do exist.
+If they do, the times are usually indicated outside the bar, on a small sign, or highlighted on their website or Facebook page.

 You must be at least 18 years old to order alcohol in a bar.